|This site's simple goal is to provide

 version is the 1985 Copperpenny show.

 Night Calls Out: Slowly building blues number actually called Night Comes Down and written by The Mickey Finn in 1965.
-(Thanks Jeffrey Barrett) Performed at the Copperpenny show:
+(Thanks JB) Performed at the Copperpenny show:

 Written by Don Covay & Ronnie Miller and recorded by the Rolling Stones.